Debojit-mitra/Youtube-Summary-Generator/readme.md

 - **Transcription:** Audio transcription is performed using the Whisper library.
 The generated transcript is then chunked into smaller segments.
 - **Summarization:** The application utilizes the Hugging Face `transformers` library to summarize the transcript chunks using the BART model.
 - **Question Answering:** User questions are answered based on the generated transcript using the `Roberta-based SQuAD2` model.

-## ⚠️ Warning

-Downloading and using the models in this application will require a good internet connection as the models will be fetched and stored locally.
-Please ensure you have a stable internet connection and sufficient disk space available before running the application.